 We do offer small storage areas, or we can direct you to convenient storage units nearby.
 In addition, we can provide expert assistance in rightsizing.
 A move of this kind usually requires anticipating future needs and making some tough decisions about furnishings and possessions.
 We can help you in planning.
 We will work with you personally to ensure the choices you make are right for you and consistent with the way you want live.

-Monthly assisted living fees begin at $2,950 based on floor plan and level of services needed. second-person fee applies for double occupancy, and it varies based on level of services needed.
+Monthly assisted living fees begin at $3,068 based on floor plan and level of services needed.
+A second-person fee applies for double occupancy, and varies based on level of services needed.
 Contact us to learn more and take the next step in your journey.

 No. We need to see enough that we feel confident you can afford private pay senior living for the foreseeable future, but this does not require full disclosure of your finances.